-“It's not my fault these cuffs weigh a ton!, they make it a hassle to move, much less do it quickly...” he replied under his breath.
+“It's not my fault these cuffs weigh a ton!
+They make it a hassle to move, much less quickly...” he griped under his breath.

 “You can't treat us like this!
-Captive or no, we're still people!” she cried.
+Captives or not, we're still people!” she cried.

-“Both of you, shut your mouths!” another guard called “Or would you rather I make you shut them?” he said, thumbing the hilt of his sabre.
+“Both of you shut your mouths!” another guard growled, “Or would you rather I make you shut them?” he said, thumbing the hilt of his saber.

 “No, no, we're moving.
-No need for hostility.” she mumbled, shuffling forward with the rest.
-It wasn't long before they managed to reach the end of the line, forced into what they hoped was a temporary holding area as the line wound on out of site.
+No need for hostility...” she mumbled, shuffling forward with the rest.
+It wasn't long before they were forced into what they hoped was a temporary holding area as the line wound on out of site.

 “These guards must be insane!”
-Jerren screamed, looking over his shoulder to make sure there weren't any guards waiting to strike him again; he didn't need another bruise on his back.
-Or worse.
+Jerren proclaimed loudly, looking over his shoulder to make sure there weren't any guards waiting to strike him again; he didn't need another bruise on his back…or worse.

 “Not to mention incredibly rude.
-They can't just treat us like animals because we're imprisoned here.” she sighed, looking down the length of the line, admiring how long it really was.
-Jeremy took notice and looked as well.
+They can't just treat us like animals because we're their prisoners.” she sighed, looking down the length of the line, alarmed at how long it really was.
+Jerren noticed the look and peeked down the line as well.

-“Jeez... this line is worse than the ones you find at a newly opened amusement park!” he said, eyes open wide in awe from the sheer volume of people.
-Ami sighed, turning his attention to her again.
+“Jeez... this line is worse than the ones you find at a newly opened amusement park!” he said, eyes open wide from the sheer volume of people.
+Ami sighed, turning her attention back to Jerren.

 “Man, Ami.
-Seems like no matter how bad the situation is, you always manage to find the bright side.”
-Jerren told her.
+Seems like no matter how bad the situation is, you always try to find a bright side.”
+Jerren shook his head.

 “Well, someone has to do it.
 How else would we keep our spirits up?”
 She replied, smiling in earnest.

-“Yeah, you've got a point there.
-Especially not knowing just where we're headed.” he said.
+“Yeah, you've got a point there, especially not knowing where we're headed.” he said.
 His head tilted up as he caught sight of what looked like a bird passing by.
 Ami took notice as well, her head tracking its flight.
 It was only then that the two truly looked at the planet on which they'd landed, and they were unable to stop staring.

-Enormous rolling hills, completely green without even a trace of brown led off into the distance; monolithic trees, stretching into the sky and almost touching the clouds; an immeasurable array of flora dotting its entirety, splashing color everywhere; seemingly endless rivers, clear enough to see the fish swimming in all met their eyes.
-It was truly stunning.
+Enormous rolling hills, completely green without even a trace of brown led off into the distance; monolithic trees, stretching high into the sky almost kissed the clouds; an immeasurable array of flora dotting the vast entirety of the ecosystem splashed color everywhere; seemingly endless rivers, clear enough to see the fish swimming, all met their eyes.
+It was truly a stunning vista to behold.

 “This might not be an ideal situation, Ami.
 But this place is just... it's...” he was unable to find a proper word to describe what he was seeing.